-Taking nutritional Pterostilbene supplements can benefit Relapsed Refractory Diffuse Large B-Cell Lymphoma (RR-DLBCL) patients on Prednisone cancer treatment.
-But avoid Pterostilbene supplements if on Etoposide treatment for Pineoblastoma.
-Similarly, taking nutritional supplement Pterostilbene can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene MAX.
-But avoid taking nutritional supplement Pterostilbene when at genetic risk of cancer due to mutation of gene TERT.
+Taking Pterostilbene extracts or nutritional supplements may benefit Primary Head and Neck Squamous Cell Carcinoma patients on Docetaxel treatment over Apple nutritional supplements.
+But Pterostilbene supplements or Pterostilbene extracts offer less benefit if on Radiation treatment for Primary Sinonasal Adenocarcinoma compared to Clove.
+Similarly, taking nutritional supplements Pterostilbene may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene JAK2 over Apple.
+But avoid nutritional supplements Pterostilbene when at genetic risk of cancer due to mutation of gene NOTCH1.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Pineoblastoma or Relapsed Refractory Diffuse Large B-Cell Lymphoma (RR-DLBCL), the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Pterostilbene.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Head and Neck Squamous Cell Carcinoma or Primary Sinonasal Adenocarcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Pterostilbene.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Pterostilbene?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene TERT the same as due to mutation of gene MAX?
-Are the implications of taking Pterostilbene supplement in Pineoblastoma the same as Relapsed Refractory Diffuse Large B-Cell Lymphoma (RR-DLBCL)?
-Is it one and the same if you are on treatment with Etoposide or on Prednisone?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Pterostilbene extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene JAK2 the same as due to mutation of gene NOTCH1?
+Are the implications of Primary Head and Neck Squamous Cell Carcinoma the same as Primary Sinonasal Adenocarcinoma?
+Is it one and the same if you are on treatment with Radiation or Docetaxel?

 Pterostilbene is a natural derivative of Resveratrol with structural resemblance.
 It has a powerful antioxidant effect and prevents the cells from the damaging effects of reactive oxygen species.
 The use of Pterostilbene supplement may lead to the following health benefits: (Hyunsook Kim at al, J Agric Food Chem.
 2020)